joy00900/90daysofdevopsblogs/clkpeqgar000609jp7zknftgv.md

 # **5\. 📋 Task 1: Stashing and Applying Changes**

-n this task, our focus will be on branches, and we’ll explore how to utilize the “git stash” command to save changes temporarily without committing them.
+In this task, our focus will be on branches, and we’ll explore how to utilize the “git stash” command to save changes temporarily without committing them.
 Simply follow these steps: 🌟

 1. Create a new branch 🌿 using the below command: